0xtceb/mtgtopito_back/README.md

 ## Installation

-Just clone this repo, modify the settings to your liking and run "manage.py migrate"
+Just clone this repo, modify the settings to your liking and run :

+"manage.py migrate" followed by "manage.py collectstatic --no-input --clear"

 ## Django settings